Age, Ability and Healthcare

 With small group discussions facilitated by:

-- Sarah Berry – Visiting Assistant Professor of English, Hobart and William Smith Colleges
+- Sarah Berry – Assistant Professor of Biomedical Humanities, Hiram College Center for Literature and Medicine

 - Michael Blackie – Associate Professor, Department of Family and Community Medicine, Northeast Ohio Medical University